BYUCS260/learning-vue/lesson2/README.md

 # Learning Vue 2

-You can run this code by:
+If you dont have a web server running, you can run this code by:

 ```
-cd lesson1
+cd lesson2
 python3 -m http.server
 ```